-To set the minute, press and hold CLK and press TUNE to decrease ◀ or increase ▶ the minutes.
+To set the minute, press and hold CLK and press TUNE to decrease $\triangleleft$ or increase $\blacktriangleright$ the minutes.

-5. EJ (eject): Press to eject a CD.
+5. EJ (Eject): Press to eject a CD.

-6. COMP (Compression): In CD mode, press to bring louder and softer levels into more comfortable listening level.
+6. COMP (Compression): In CD

+mode, press to bring louder and softer levels into more comfortable listening level.
 The compression icon (c) will appear in the display.

-7. Shuffle: Press to listen to the tracks on the CD in random order.
+7. SHUFFLE: Press to listen to the tracks on the CD in random order.
 Press again to turn off.

-8. Memory presets: To set a station: Select frequency band AM/FM; tune to a station.
-Press and hold a preset button until sound returns.
+hold a preset button until sound returns.
 This radio is equipped with six station memory preset controls which allow you to set up to six AM stations and 12 FM stations (six in FM1 and six in FM2).

-9. CD: Press and hold until desired selection is reached.
+9. CD $\rightarrow$ : Press and hold until desired point of a selection is reached.

-10. CD: Press and hold until desired selection is reached.
+10. CD: Press and hold until desired point of a selection is reached.

-11. Tune / Discs: In radio mode, press to move up or down the frequency band in individual increments.
+11. TUNE: In radio mode, press to move up or down the frequency band in individual increments.

-12. Seek: Press and release SEEK ◀ / ▶ for previous/next strong station, selection or track.
+12. SEEK: Press and release SEEK ◀ / ▶ for previous/next strong station, selection or track.